Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 We investigated three representative sliding configurations to disentangle the effects of wear and friction.
 These include (i) granite sliding on granite under dry conditions, (ii) granite sliding on granite in water, and (iii) granite sliding on corundum abrasives.
 Representative results for these cases are summarized in Fig. \ref{1x.2mu.dry.last1.eps} and Fig. \ref{1x.2mu.second.granite.P100fabric.eps}.

 Fig.~\ref{1x.2mu.dry.last1.eps} shows that water does not substantially reduce the friction compared to the dry case, although it dramatically reduces the wear rate.
 A clearly negative correlation between wear and friction is even evident from Fig.~\ref{1x.2mu.second.granite.P100fabric.eps}.
 It reveals a reduced kinetic friction of corundum against granite compared to self-mated granite contacts ($\approx 0.7$ as compared to $0.95$ for granite on granite), despite the excessive wear produced by corundum.
-Thus, if the high wear rates on corrundum is attributed to plowing by the sharp and stiff corundum asperities, then plowing can only give a marginal contribution to the friction for granite sliding on granite.
+Thus, if the high wear rates on corundum are attributed to plowing by the sharp and stiff corundum asperities, then plowing can only give a marginal contribution to the friction for granite sliding on granite.
 This is further supported by the observation that the wear rate during the 100-run of granite on granite is ~13 times smaller than for the 1-run, but the friction coefficient is slightly higher, about 0.95.

 Some details about the results shown in Fig. \ref{1x.2mu.dry.last1.eps} and \ref{1x.2mu.second.granite.P100fabric.eps} are in place.
 The data in Fig. \ref{1x.2mu.dry.last1.eps}(a) represent the first five sliding cycles during the last 100-run in the dry state using $v = 3$~mm/s.
 Fig. \ref{1x.2mu.dry.last1.eps}(b) shows the same for the experiment in water.
 In either case, the kinetic friction matches the static friction.
-Large stick–slip oscillations occur in the presence of water, with a frequency higher than the instrumental resolution, where in the given case the measurement rate of 10~Hz translates into a spatial resolution of $\Delta x = 0.3$~mm.
+Large stick–slip oscillations occur in the presence of water, with a frequency much higher than the instrumental resolution $\Delta x = 0.3$~mm, obtained at the sliding speed $3 \ {\rm mm/s}$ and $10 \ {\rm Hz}$ measurement rate.
 Fig. \ref{1x.2mu.second.granite.P100fabric.eps} shows two different 3-runs of granite on P100 sandpaper, conducted at different locations on the corundum surface.

 The friction coefficient as a function of sliding distance for self-mated granite is shown in Fig.~\ref{1distance.2friction.with.water.eps}.
 It contains the seven full sequences of the dry contact and the 100-run in water.
-The data reveal that friction is always smallest in the first 1-run after debris was removed from the previous 100-run.
+The data reveal that friction is always the smallest in the first 1-run after debris was removed from the previous 100-run.
 This underlines the negative correlation of friction and wear in self-mated granite contacts.